Christian punk: History

 Christian punk originated in the 1980s punk rock scene.
 The genre has obscure origins.
-The rise of the Jesus Movement and its cultural institutions, such as Jesus People USA (JPUSA), served as an incubator for various Christian subcultures including punk, in part through JPUSA's label Grrr Records.
+The rise of the Jesus Movement and its cultural institutions, such as Jesus People USA (JPUSA), served as an incubator for various Christian subcultures including punk, in part through JPUSA's label Grrr Records and their annual music festival Cornerstone also referred to as a type of "Christian Woodstock."
 Crashdog is one characteristically punk band that was rooted in JPUSA.
 In the 1980s, many bands performed at Chuck Smith's Calvary Chapel in Orange County California.
 One popular band within that scene was Undercover, who proclaimed that "God Rules", with a combination of rockabilly and hardcore punk elements.
-Other notable early Christian punk bands included the Altar Boys, Nobody Special, The Crucified, Scaterd Few and One Bad Pig.
+Other notable early Christian punk bands included Sanctified Noise a skate punk band out of Dallas, Texas led by Juan Galloway, Nobody Special, the Crucified, Scaterd Few, Lust Control and One Bad Pig.

-During the 1990s, the underground Christian punk scene grew as bands such as MxPx, Ghoti Hook, Squad Five-O, The Huntingtons, Slick Shoes, Dogwood, Pocket Change, Officer Negative, Blaster the Rocket Man and Headnoise influenced many of their peers and paved the way for many bands to follow.
+During the 1990s, the underground Christian punk scene grew as bands such as Ghoti Hook, Squad Five-O, the Huntingtons, Slick Shoes, Dogwood, Pocket Change, Officer Negative, Blaster the Rocket Man and Headnoise influenced many of their peers and paved the way for many bands to follow.

 In the 21st century, developments in Christian punk have paralleled the broader punk scene.
 Band such as Relient K, Hawk Nelson, FM Static, Flatfoot 56, Stellar Kart, and This Providence gained popularity with more mainstream audiences.

 Fashion

 Fashion is similar to normal punk fashion, but features Christian symbols such as the Christian Ichthys, the cross, crown of thorns, the JCHC symbol, and similar symbols.
 Chi Rho is a popular symbol amongst more anarcho-Christian bands, such as The Psalters.
-In Europe the most used symbol is a modified anarchy symbol made up of the Greek characters A and Ω. These two Greek letters, "Alpha" & "Omega" (the beginning and end of the Greek alphabet), are taken from Revelation 1:8 and when used together in Christian art symbolize that God is eternal, omnipresent, and the giver and taker of life.
+In Europe the most used symbol is a modified anarchy symbol made up of the Greek characters A and Ω. These two Greek letters, "Alpha" and "Omega" (the beginning and end of the Greek alphabet), are taken from Revelation 1:8 and when used together in Christian art symbolize that God is eternal, omnipresent, and the giver and taker of life.
 The symbol is a visual play on the anarchy symbol but with a different meaning and intent.